 Solid Mahogany makes up the rest of the guitar's body, which provides a warm, almost soft response, helping to balance out the brightness of the Maple.
 Combining Maple and Mahogany is a time-honored luthier's tradition that has been used in many of Gibson's most popular SGs and Les Pauls, dating back to the 1950s.

 Combined with the beautiful carving, this mixture of slab tonewood is one of the guitar's most attractive and best-sounding features.
 The neck uses a Rock Maple wood while the fretboard is a dark-colored Ebony.

 Every part of the Custom 24 is top of the line

 You can actually buy these PRS pickups separately.
-The screenshot below is from a Sweetwater listing, and while you can't see it, the retail price is $179 for just one pickup.
-Buying the bass and treble versions together would cost you around $400.
+The screenshot below is from a Sweetwater listing where the retail price is $170 for just one pickup.

-Since the pickups are "uncovered" this means they'll have a little bit of a brighter tone, though the difference between covered and uncovered pickups is fairly subtle.
+Since the pickups are covered this means they'll have a little bit of a warmer tone, though the difference between covered and uncovered pickups is fairly subtle.